Ponzi Scheme - $15.6 Million

-In 2016, a Los Angeles Superior Court jury awarded $15.6 million to a grandmother who lost her life savings in a bogus investment fund that was offered by a MetLife insurance agent.
+A Los Angeles Superior Court jury awarded $15.6 million to a grandmother who lost her life savings in a bogus investment fund that was offered by a MetLife insurance agent.
 After an eight-week trial, the jury unanimously found that MetLife and two of its subsidiaries, New England Life Insurance Co. and New England Securities, and a former managing partner, Tony Russon, were liable on four civil counts including aiding and abetting violation of California securities laws, negligence, and aiding and abetting deceit and financial elder abuse.
 Christine Ramirez was represented by Richard E. Donahoo of Donahoo & Associates PC, who was co-lead counsel with Thomas Foley, a founding partner in Foley Bezek Behle & Curtis LLP.
 Read more about the MetLife Ponzi Scheme case.

-In 2014, following a three week jury trial, attorneys Richard E. Donahoo and Judith Camilleri of Donahoo & Associates received a $7.431 Million jury verdict against the County of Orange and a negligent driver in a motor vehicle accident.
+Following a three week jury trial, attorneys Richard E. Donahoo and Judith Camilleri of Donahoo & Associates received a $7.431 Million jury verdict against the County of Orange and a negligent driver in a motor vehicle accident.
 The plaintiff and her daughter were struck in an Orange County crosswalk that the jury found was a dangerous condition.
 The County made no offer of settlement.
 The verdict: 12-0 in favor of plaintiff.
 “We are pleased that our client was willing to take on a powerful government agency and that the jury compensated her for her injuries and loss.
 We are looking forward to seeing her get the care and treatment she needs.
 The jury got it right.” said Richard E. Donahoo.

-In 2013 Donahoo & Associates concluded the 7-year litigation of a Fair Labor Standards Act overtime case, recovering $17.95 million on behalf of 851 former employees of a national fitness chain.
+Donahoo & Associates concluded the 7-year litigation of a Fair Labor Standards Act overtime case, recovering $17.95 million on behalf of 851 former employees of a national fitness chain.
 The FLSA case sought recovery of unpaid overtime for personal trainers and club managers.
 The United States District Court approved the settlement which was reached after litigation in 21 separate federal districts across the country.

-In 2013 Donahoo & Associates recovered $675,000 on behalf of two individuals employed as Field Soils and Material Testers on a public works project in San Diego, California.
+Donahoo & Associates recovered $675,000 on behalf of two individuals employed as Field Soils and Material Testers on a public works project in San Diego, California.
 The employees alleged the company failed to comply with the Labor Code when it paid a fraction of the required wage rates on public works and wrongfully terminated them in retaliation for their wage complaints.

-In 2012 Donahoo & Associates recovered over $6.325 million on behalf of 70 individuals who invested in a private investment program which was the subject of a SEC Investigation which exposed a fraudulent Ponzi scheme.
+Donahoo & Associates recovered over $6.325 million on behalf of 70 individuals who invested in a private investment program which was the subject of a SEC Investigation which exposed a fraudulent Ponzi scheme.
 The investors sued a national life insurance company who issued collateral assignments used by the investment company, Diversified Lending Group, Inc. to "guarantee" the private investments.
 Donahoo & Associates brought claims against the life insurance company for "aiding and abetting" the perpetrators of the Ponzi scheme.

-In 2012 Donahoo & Associates recovered $5.125 million on behalf of 198 former employees of a construction company who were participants in an Employee Stock Ownership Plan ("ESOP").
+Donahoo & Associates recovered $5.125 million on behalf of 198 former employees of a construction company who were participants in an Employee Stock Ownership Plan ("ESOP").
 The workers alleged that the construction company had inflated the value of the company in connection with the sale of the company to the ESOP.
 The wrongdoing was uncovered by Donahoo & Associates while litigating employment claims for individual employees employed on a public work.
 The workers filed a federal case against the trustees in the ESOP transaction for breach of fiduciary duties in violation of the Employee Retirement Income Security Act (ERISA) a federal law that sets minimum standards for pension plans in private industry.
 ERISA gives participants the right to sue for benefits and breaches of fiduciary duty.

-In 2010 Donahoo & Associates recovered $12 million in the settlement of a wage and hour class action on behalf of truck drivers and other California employees.
+Donahoo & Associates recovered $12 million in the settlement of a wage and hour class action on behalf of truck drivers and other California employees.
 The Los Angeles Superior Court granted final approval of the class action settlement, which was reached after submission of hundred of declarations and depositions taken throughout California.

-In 2010 Donahoo & Associates completed litigation on behalf of two former employees of a contractor employed on a public works project at Los Angeles International Airport.
+Donahoo & Associates completed litigation on behalf of two former employees of a contractor employed on a public works project at Los Angeles International Airport.
 The employees alleged they were misclassified and that the employer failed to pay the required wages on the project.

-In 2009 Donahoo & Associates recovered $550,000 for a group of carpenters employed on a City of Los Angeles Housing project in Wilmington, California.
+Donahoo & Associates recovered $550,000 for a group of carpenters employed on a City of Los Angeles Housing project in Wilmington, California.
 The contractor allegedly failed to pay wages and overtime to the workers and allegedly falsified payroll records to conceal the wrongful conduct.
 Donahoo & Associate obtained evidence to prove the non-payment and falsification.